mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 +++
-title = "Script Component Grasshopper" description = "This guide provides an overview on how to edit and run scripts inside of Grasshopper" type = "guides" categories = ["Scripting", "GhPython"]
+title = "Script Component: Grasshopper" description = "This guide provides an overview on how to edit and run scripts inside of Grasshopper" type = "guides" categories = ["Scripting", "GhPython"]